MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/desktop-matrix-visual.md

 LocalizationGroup: Visualizations
 ---

-# Use the Matrix visual in Power BI
+# Use the matrix visual in Power BI

 [!INCLUDE [power-bi-visuals-desktop-banner](../includes/power-bi-visuals-desktop-banner.md)]